-The following apply to all MCPS uniforms when on campus AND during school related activities:
+The following apply to all MCPS uniforms when on campus and during school related activities:

-- 1. Shirts must be tucked in with the belt visible all the way around, except in the special case of those shirts that are designed to be worn on the outside. - 2.
+Shirts must be tucked in with the belt visible all the way around, except in the special case of those shirts that are designed to be worn on the outside.
 Length: Girls' skirts, skorts, or jumpers should be the acceptable length.
+When standing with hands at your side, skirts length should fall below one's fingertips.
+The hemline should be no higher than 4" from the back crease in the back of the knee.

-The hemline should touch the back of the calf when kneeling.
-Boys' shorts (K3-6th) should be no longer than the top of the kneecap. - 3.
-Condition: Uniforms should be kept in good repair.
+3. Condition: Uniforms should be kept in good repair.
 No items should be tattered, frayed, or torn.
-All items must be hemmed and may not be marked or discolored. - 4.
-Undergarments: Visible t-shirts for boys should be solid grey or white with no printing.
-No visible undergarments for girls or boys. - 5.
-Fit: Uniforms should fit correctly.
-Excessively tight or loose clothing is not acceptable. - 6.
-Shoes and socks: Elementary All shoes should be closed toe and closed heel.
-Dress or casual shoes (with rubber soles) in SOLID black, brown, royal or navy.
-All athletic shoes should be black, white, navy, royal or gray; any trim (including shoelaces and the sole) must be black, white, navy, royal or gray.
-No part of the shoe can have any other color than the above.
-Boots, beach/pool footwear, Crocs, slippers, flip-flops, light-up shoes, or any facsimiles are not acceptable.
-Socks, tights, or ankle length leggings must be worn in solid white, grey, navy, black, or royal.
+All items must be hemmed and may not be marked or discolored.

+4. Undergarments: Visible t-shirts for boys should be solid gray or white with no printing.
+No visible undergarments for girls or boys.

+5. Fit: Uniforms should fit correctly.
+Excessively tight or loose clothing is not acceptable.

-Middle/High School - All shoes should be closed toe and heel.
-Students may wear dress or casual shoes in solid black, white, gray, brown, buck, royal or navy in color, with a heel height (for girls) of not more than two inches.
+6. Shoes and socks: - All shoes should be closed-toe and have a back.
+Students may wear dress or casual shoes in solid black, white, gray, brown, buck, royal or navy in color.
 Tennis shoes may be worn provided they are in good repair and are predominantly black, white, gray, brown, royal or navy in color.
 Boots must follow the color code as listed and can only be worn under long pants.
 Beach/pool footwear, slippers, flip-flops, light-up shoes, and facsimiles are not acceptable.
 Socks, full-length tights, or ankle length leggings can be worn in solid navy, white, black, or brown colors.

-Mass Day shoes must be dress or casual shoes in solid black, white, gray, brown, buck, royal or navy in color.
-NO tennis shoe is acceptable.
-NO fleece lined slipper type shoe.
-Shoes MAY NOT bear any semblance of an athletic shoe sole.
+Mass Day shoes (Middle and High) must be more formal than traditional athletic shoes and follow the color scheme of solid black, white, gray, brown, buck, royal or navy in color.
+No tennis shoes are acceptable or show any semblance of an athletic shoe sole.
+No fleece lined slipper type shoes.
+Heels may be no higher than 2".